yyrliu/nomad-distro-dev/README.md

 This allows you to run tests for a specific parser or package.
 For running tests across all packages, simply repeat the command for each directory.

-3. Making Code Changes
+4. Making code changes

 Since all packages are installed in editable mode, changes you make to the code are immediately reflected.
 Edit your code and rerun tests or the application as needed, without needing to reinstall the packages.

-4. Linting & Code Formatting
+5. Linting & code formatting

 To check for code style issues using ruff, run the following command: